UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/functions.md

 ReturnStatement ::= 'return' [ [Expression] ] ';'
 ```

+## Functions

+The `Declarations` inside functions include only variable and type declarations.
+Nested function declarations and recursion are not supported.

 ## Iterators

 The keyword <tt>for</tt> has two uses: One is a C/C++/Java like for-loop, and the other is a Java like iterator.
 The latter is primarily used to iterate over arrays indexed by scalars.